GustavoKehr/GustavoKehr/README.md

 🐉 I'm looking to collaborate on codes and general studies

-💻 If you want talk to me: Discord Kehr#8191
+💻 If you want talk to me: Discord gustavokehr | Gmail &downarrow;

 <div align="left">
   <a href="https://github.com/GustavoKehr">